 Common Name: Western Toad

 Location: Everywhere besides southeastern corner of the state

 The Western Toad lacks a cranial crest.

 The Woodhouse’s Toad has a cranial crest that looks like two opposing L’s.

 Great Basin Spadefoot Toad is the only spadefoot toad in the state.
 It has a spade on each of its rear feet which make it easy to distinguish.

 Common Name: American Bullfrog

 Scientific Name: Rana catesbeiana

-The American Bullfrog is an introduced and invasive species in the state.
+The American Bullfrog is the largest frog in the state.
+They are found near permanent bodies of water such as large ponds, streams, and lakes.
+Once the males of the species reach sexual maturity, their throats turn bright yellow.
+They are an introduced and invasive species in the state.
 Its large size and appetite causes serious problems for other wildlife in the state.